XPRIZE/GLEXP-Team-onebillion/LOCALIZE.md

 This is defined in the file `library_LOCALE/units.xml`.
 It specifies all of the stories in the story library for the locale.
 Here, _level_ represents the relative complexity of a set of stories.

 ### 7. Fonts
 onecourse by default uses two fonts, `onebillionreader-Regular.otf` and `onebillionwriter-Regular.otf`.
-These can be replaced by indentically named alternative fonts in `app/src/main/fonts/`.
+These can be replaced by identically named alternative fonts in `app/src/main/fonts/`.
 Please note onecourse does not currently support right-to-left scripts.

 ## Build